4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 ## IP Addressing (Lec 27)
 ## IP Subnetting (Lec 28)
 ## NAT & ICMP (Lec 29)
+- Trivia
+	- NAT Network address translation
+		- made to cater with growing pains of adapting IPv6
+		- one single public IP address is used to map an internal network
+- NAT
+	- works by modifying the datagrams leaving the router to have a single source IP (the public IP) but varied source port numbers
+	- internally a NAT table is used to map a random port number to a host interface and this is used to send packets to and fro from a NAT network
 ## Link State & Distance Vector Routing(Lec 30 & 31)
 - Trivia
 	- Comparison b/w the two